aws-samples/aws-modernization-with-lumigo/content/conclusion/_index.md

 # Next Steps

 I hope you have enjoyed these exercises and got a feel of how easy it can be to debug serverless applications with Lumigo.

-For a chance to win a XBox Series X and to try out Lumigo for real, please raise your hand and join one of our breakout rooms for a 1-2-1 session to help you integrate Lumigo with your production accounts to see what insights Lumigo can give you.

 There is a generous [free tier](https://lumigo.io/pricing) where you can trace up to 150,000 Lambda invocations a month for free.